adessoTurkey/ios-sample-app-swiftui/README.md

 ### Spesifications

-- Minimum target of iOS 16
+- Minimum target of iOS 17
 - Usage of Swift concurrency (async/await)
 - WebSocket implementation for real-time price change.
 - Up-to-date SWiftUI features (Navigation stack etc.)
+- Using the new String Catalog
 - Using only [SPM](https://www.swift.org/package-manager/) for package dependencies.
 - Able to favorite and save the coins using [AppStorage](https://developer.apple.com/documentation/swiftui/appstorage).